bleyerj/dolfinx_materials/_sources/intro.md

 ```
 given $\Delta\beps, \beps_n, \balpha_n$ and where $F_n$ denotes a time-discretized version of $F$ i.e. depending on $\balpha_n$ for instance.
 For more details on the various discretization strategies and solving schemes, we refer to {cite:p}`simo2006computational`.
 In the `dolfinx_materials` library, such an evolution will be managed by a concrete implementation of a `Material` object using, for instance, a third-party library.
 This constitutive update is therefore fully decoupled from the finite-element library which sees only $\bsig(\beps)$ as an abstract non-linear function.

+`FEniCSx`, through UFL, is well-equipped to handle relatively complex constitutive behaviors, such as hyperelasticity (including anisotropic models), by defining them via a free energy potential and mathematical primitives.
+In these cases, *symbolic* automatic differentiation (AD) is efficiently employed to derive stress-strain relationships directly.
+However, UFL exhibits limitations when it comes to constitutive models defined by implicit expressions, such as those involving ordinary differential equations (ODEs) for auxiliary state variables.
+The fundamental distinction here is that such constitutive laws must be conceptualized as computational algorithms rather than closed-form mathematical expressions, highlighting the difference between *symbolic* and *algorithmic* AD.

 ## Consistent tangent operator